AwertzHVD/EPR_Uebungen/README.md

 ## 💬 Notes
 - Each exercise folder may include source code, task descriptions, or explanations.
-- File naming follows the pattern `uebungXX_aufgabeY`.
+- File naming follows the pattern `uebungXX_aufgabeYY`.
 - Everything is kept as close as possible to the original submission format.

 ---